McConnell Warns Of 'Scary Prospect' If GOP Loses Senate Control In Midterms

 All problems McConnell admits.

 He said he hopes electing qualified women to the Senate, like Marsha Blackburn in Tennessee and Martha McSally in Arizona, will help close that divide.
 He also pointed to Hispanic Republicans like Sens.
-Ted Cruz, R-Texas, and Marco Rubio, R-Fla. as evidence of diversity within the GOP ranks, but he did note that attracting black voters has been a bigger challenge.
+Ted Cruz, R-Texas, and Marco Rubio, R-Fla., as evidence of diversity within the GOP ranks, but he noted that attracting black voters has been a bigger challenge.

 "I think we can improve our position with women voters and with Hispanic voters for sure," he said.
 "With African-Americans, we haven't been able to make much headway."